 Section 20.2 All employees hired on or after August 1, 1989, must enroll in the Retirement Fund after they have completed at least 24 months of employment and at least 2,000 hours of service.
 Employees hired prior to that date are eligible to enroll after one year of employment provided they have worked at least 1,000 hours.
-Participation in the fund is a mandatory condition of employment with the YWCA as required by the YWCA of the USA and YWCA retirement fund.
+Participation in the fund is a mandatory condition of employment with YWCA as required by YWCA USA and YWCA Retirement Fund.